THE CHURCH IN THE END TIMES

 The point of all that has been written above is that it is clear that what characterizes the present dispensation is that no nation is separated unto God, i.e., all nations are “together bodies“.
 That being the case, the dispensation of the mystery could not exist while Israel is God’s separated nation.
 If the dispensation of the mystery could not exist while Israel was a separated nation, then obviously the church which is being built in that dispensation could not exist while Israel is God’s separated nation.

 We know that there could be no dispensation of the mystery and therefore no church, while Israel is God’s separated nation, Now the question is: what will happen once Israel is taken back as His separated nation?
 Once that happens the nations will no longer be “together bodies” because Israel will have been once again, separated unto God.
-Because one of the major things that characterizes the dispensation of the mystery is no longer true, the dispensation of the mystery must come to an end and therefore, the church will come to an end.
+Because the major characteristic of the dispensation of the mystery is no longer true, the dispensation of the mystery must come to an end and therefore, the church will come to an end.
 Let me put that in another way for clarity.

 What characterizes the dispensation of the mystery is, in part, that nations are “together nations”.
 When Israel is taken back as God’s nation, Israel will be separated unto God as She was in the Old Testament and Gospel period and the Acts period.
 Because Israel will be separated unto God, the nations will no longer be together bodies.
 What characterizes the dispensation of the mystery will no longer be true.
 Since what characterizes the dispensation of the mystery will no longer be true, that dispensation must end.
 With the end of that dispensation comes the end of the church which is being built during it.